 Since September 2019, the Colson Center for Christian Worldview has been producing a series of 5 minute videos under the title: “What Would You Say?”
-Ranging from topics such as abortion, the Bible, apologetics, culture, family, economics, and theology, these videos provide “Quick answers to hard questions about gender, race, identity, equality, justice, and more.… Continue reading Apologetics Resource: What Would You Say?
+Ranging from topics such as abortion, the Bible, apologetics, culture, family, economics, and theology, these videos provide “Quick answers to hard questions about gender, race, identity, equality, justice, and more.
+In a world where “truth” seems to change every five … Continue reading Apologetics Resource: What Would You Say?

-Introduction i was introduced to Critical Theory in a graduate class on Literary Criticism through the writing of Antonio Gramsci, an Italian Marxist intellectual whose main legacy was his departure from orthodox Marxism.
-Traditional or Orthodox Marxism divides society into two economic groups: the bourgeoisie (the capitalist class who own most of society’s wealth and… Continue reading “Woke” or “Broke” Theology: The Contemporary Challenge of Critical Race Theory for the Church
+Introduction I was introduced to Critical Theory in a graduate class on Literary Criticism through the writing of Antonio Gramsci, an Italian Marxist intellectual whose main legacy was his departure from orthodox Marxism.
+Traditional or Orthodox Marxism divides society into two economic groups: the bourgeoisie (the capitalist class who own most of society’s wealth and means of production) and the proletariat (workers or working-class people). … Continue reading “Woke” or “Broke” Theology: The Contemporary Challenge of Critical Race Theory for the Church

 The claim that Jesus rose from the dead is a central truth in Christianity.
 Much has been published and said about the evidence for this miracle.
 But what about today?
 When one reads the Bible, it is chalked full of miracles.
 This naturally causes one to aks “Why don’t we see miracles today?”
-While I… Continue reading Miracles Today: If Miracles Happened in the Bible, What about Miracles Now?
+While I am highly skeptical of some claims of miracles (such as … Continue reading Miracles Today: If Miracles Happened in the Bible, What about Miracles Now?

 Over the past several years there has been a boom in Christian Apologetic animated videos.
 While there are plenty of apologetic videos from debates, podcasts, presentations, etc., here I want to focus on just those videos that are of high animated quality, relatively short (under 10 minutes), and are focused on Christian apologetics.
-Over at… Continue reading Apologetic Resource: Animated Apologetic Videos
+Over at Prove the Bible, the whole website is videos (live and … Continue reading Apologetic Resource: Animated Apologetic Videos

 1. Alisa Childers I recently came across a podcast that was posted on an apologetics facebook group.
 It was by Alisa Childers.
 Some might remember her with ZOEgirl, an American Christian teen pop and pop rock band formed in 1999.
 The group comprised Chrissy Conway-Katina, Alisa Childers and Kristin Swinford-Schweain.
-On her website she describes “a period of profound doubt about my… Continue reading 2 Podcasts and 1 Article on Progressive Christianity: Alisa Childers, Mama Bear Apologetics, and Christian Mom Thoughts
+On her website she describes “a period of profound doubt about my faith in my early thirties.
+I felt as though I … Continue reading 2 Podcasts and 1 Article on Progressive Christianity: Alisa Childers, Mama Bear Apologetics, and Christian Mom Thoughts

 “There are people alive today who may live to see the effective death of Christianity within our civilization.” -Rod Dreher (The Benedict Option: A Strategy for Christians in a Post-Christian Nation) One commentator (highlighted below) states that The Benedict Option might be”The most important book for Christians in this decade.”
-If the death of Christianity occurs… Continue reading The Benedict Option: Clearing House of Opinions and Reviews
+If the death of Christianity occurs in our civilization (and Dreher means in Europe and America) … Continue reading The Benedict Option: Clearing House of Opinions and Reviews